emarcey/cicerone/glossary/styles.md

 	* Burton IPA survived to 20th century, but temperance movements, wars, taxes, pale lager competition led to decrease in ABV -> decline in popularity
 		* end of 20th century, IPAs indistinguishable from common bitter
 	* since then, brewers have begun recreating historic 1800s English IPA

+# English Porter
+* Region: England
+* Categories: Porters, British Dark Ales
+* Malt: Pale Ale, Black Patent, Caramel, Sugar
+* Hops: English
+* Other Names: Porter, Entire
+* Glassware: nonic pint, pub mug, tulip
+* Color: light - dark brown (20-30 SRM)
+* Alcohol: lower - normal (4-5.4% ABV)
+* Mouthfeel:
+	* body: medium-light - medium; low-moderate creamy texture
+	* carbonation: moderate-low - moderate-high
+	* alcohol warmth:
+* Bitterness: moderate (18-35 IBUs)
+* Flavors:
+	* malt: chocolate, caramel, toffee, nutty; roast flavors are restrained
+	* hop: earthy, floral British hops
+	* fermentation: traditionally had lactic acid, acetobacter, brettanomyces, but no longer common; moderate-low diacetyl optional
+* Commercial Examples: Fuller's London Porter, Samuel Smith's Taddy Porter, Harviestoun Old Engine Oil
+* Notes:
+	* largely influenced by available malt; pale malt limited prior to 1700
+	* most malts kilned using direct-fire methods, fueled by wood
+	* limited control over heating process -> dark, smoke-flavored malt known as a brown malt
+	* early, brewers blended aged beer with fresh to create unique flavor profile
+		* large aging tanks
+	* developed in early 1700s
+		* first known Brewery - Ralph Harwood at Bell Brewhouse in Shoreditch, East London in 1722
+			* first mixed in pub on premises, but Harwood (allegedly) mixed at the brewery
+		* earliest documented discussions in letter from 1726
+		* inexpensive, nutritious, commonly consumed by working class (named for workers known as Porters)
+	* popular during Industrial Revolution (began in 1700s)
+	* first industrial breweries were for porters
+	* porter breweries were largest in world by end of 18th century
+		* one of the most capital intensive ventures in England
+		* some producers focused on profit over quality
+		* led to questionable/dangerous ingredients in 18th-19th centuries
+	* recipe changed in 1780s
+		* hydrometer enabled brewers to measure extract yield; discovered brown malt yielded low fermentable sugar
+		* determined pale malt was more cost effective, but lighter color and flavor changed resulted in criticism
+		* in 1817, Daniel Wheeler invented roasting drum, allowed for roasting of black malt without scorching
+			* created Black Patent Malt
+	* early versions influenced by lactic acid bacteria, Acetobacter and Brettanomyces
+		* modern porters generally lack
+	* spread to the US, but the revolution killed it by the mid 1800s
+	* spread to Ireland, Guinness was known as a plain porter until 1974
+	* aging vats got gigantic
+		* so much so tht promotional dinners could be held in them
+		* Meux Brewery, London had enormous vats, but one urst in 1814, killed several people
+	* "Robust Porter" developed in Victorian England: for gentlemen; a little sweeter; a little more boozy
+	* 1920s, most porters were fading and not tasty
+	* Chiswell Street Brewery closed in 1940
+	* 1950s, largely faded away
+	* starting to come back in England and North America
 # Faro
 * Region: Senne Valley and Pajottenland, Belgium
 * Categories: Flanders Ales and Lambic Beers, Farmhouse Beers, Historical